-In Case 1, the project engineer needs to contact the Office of Construction to arrange for the analyzer.
+In Case 1, the project engineer needs to contact the Office of Construction and Materials to arrange for the analyzer.
 This contact must allow adequate time (typically at least one week) to schedule the work.

-In Case 2, the Office of Construction will determine a need for the analyzer during discussions with the project engineer to resolve low bearing values.
+In Case 2, the Office of Construction and Materials will determine a need for the analyzer during discussions with the project engineer to resolve low bearing values.
 If the analyzer is needed to verify driving results, the contractor will be paid a lump sum of $250.00 for each pile evaluated.
 This will be by extra work order to cover any delay in driving and any extra work needed to help hook up the analyzer to the pile.

 A. Mounting Analyzer Sensors